top of page

 Horsforth Climate Action

-Established in 2022, the Horsforth Climate Action hub is blossoming, currently having several very active working groups including Food, Nature, Transport, Repair and Reuse, Schools and young people, Inclusion and Local Business.
-Further developments in the pipeline include the progression of an energy group, a communications group and the creation of a social justice group.
+Established in 2022, the Horsforth Climate Action hub is blossoming, with several very active working groups including Food, Nature, Transport, Repair and Reuse, Schools and young people, Inclusion, and Local Business.
+Further developments in the pipeline include the progression of an energy group, a communications group, and the creation of a social justice group.
 HCA is supported by St Margaret's Church and working collaboratively with other Horsforth organisations and groups.

 Horsforth Bandstand Logo.png